 The Internal Revenue Service considers teaching assistant pay to be compensation for service rendered and therefore subject to federal tax without exclusion.
 Income taxes will be withheld from the pay at graduated rates.
 As long as teaching assistants fulfill the requirements of their appointments, and are enrolled at least half-time (5 credits), they qualify for exclusion from FICA (Social Security) taxes as students, and no FICA taxes are withheld.

 Teaching assistants are classified as Academic Student Employee (ASE) and their employment is governed by a contract between the UW and GSEAC/UAW, to be found at the website www.washington.edu/admin/hr/laborrel/contracts/uaw/addons/.
 Both the ASE and the University of Washington are bound by the terms of this contract, so it is important for students to familiarize themselves with its provisions prior to accepting appointment as an ASE.
 ASEs will be offered an opportuinty to join GSEAC/UAW and, as a member, will pay dues each pay period.
 If an ASE should choose not to become a member, the contract requires that the ASE pay a monthly service fee.

 Teaching assistants are eligible for medical, dental, and vision benefits provided by the Graduate Appointee Insurance Plan, administered by Welfare and Pension Administration Service, Inc. (WPAS).
 The University pays the full cost of student coverage for eligible TAs, and, if TAs decide to insure eligible dependents, the University pays a portion of the dependent coverage cost.
-A full description of the specific benefits and costs for the plan, including plan books for 2006-2007 and past years, may be looked up on the Benefits web site.
+A full description of the specific benefits and costs for the plan, including plan books, may be looked up on the Benefits web site.